-Co-op Bank says nears rescue deal with investor group
+Britain's Co-op Bank says nears rescue deal with investor group

 The bank, which put itself up for sale in February, nearly collapsed in 2013 after losses from problem real estate loans and has been struggling to rebuild its financial health.

-Co-op said it was discussing its capital raise options with the UK's Prudential Regulation Authority.
+Co-op said it was discussing its capital raising options with the UK's Prudential Regulation Authority.

 A majority of the key commercial aspects of the deal had been "substantially agreed", it said, and it was in advanced talks over how to manage the group's pension liabilities, it said in response to media reports of an impending deal.